HibiscusMC/docs/docs/hmcwraps/config/wraps.md

 - `wrap-lore` - The lore the item should have after being wrapped.
 - `wrap-nbt` - The NBT the item should have after being wrapped.
 - `wrap-flags` - The flags the item should have after being wrapped.
 - `wrap-durability` - The durability the item should have after being wrapped.
+Set to `-1` to not modify current durability when using Armor Imitation.
 - `range` - Settings to include or exclude certain items from being wrapped with this wrap.
 Check below for more details.
 - `sort` - The sort id for the [sort order](https://docs.hibiscusmc.com/hmcwraps/config/gui#sort-order).
 The lower the number the higher the priority.
 - `upside-down-preview` - If the preview should be upside down or not.
 Because of the default preview rotation, this is only useful for items that are not rotated by 180 degrees.
 This will only affect the `FlOATING` preview.